Atomwaffenverbotsvertrag UNO 2017

 5. Each State Party to which this Article applies shall submit a report to each

-meeting of States Parties and each review conference on the progress made towards
+meeting of States Parties and each review conference on the progress made

-the implementation of its obligations under this Article, until such time as they are
+the implementation of its obligations under this Article, until such time as

 fulfilled.